k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: statue traps creating wandering steeds for riding monsters
 - Add many new EvilHack-specific rumors
 - Fix: allow Infidels to drop a cursed leash that is in use
+- Fix: forcefighting while using #wildshape or #shapechange was being suppressed against monsters that were safe to attack